KWard94/Trivia-Game/README.md

-2:This game will have a pool of questions to pull from so the game will be slightly different each time 3:This game will play a sound on each correct or incorrect answer 4:This game will display a "congratulations" modal upon completion of the game
+2:This game will have a pool of questions to pull from so the game will be slightly different each time 3:This game will play a sound on each correct or incorrect answer 4:This game will display a "congratulations" modal upon completion of the game 5:the answers can be shuffled also, so the game has better replayability

 Notes on my challenges:
 1:Struggle to move buttons to their places
+2: populating the answers into a button via innerHTML